Lost Isle Title ScreenLost Isle

 - How Morlach functions is something that cannot be viewed within the game but rather through annotations in Dark Flame Wolf 's walkthrough of the game.

-- And I Must Scream: The ghosts found throughout the island, later to be understood as the trapped souls of the villagers, cannot leave the island and must forever remain in torment until the Big Bad is destroyed.
+- And I Must Scream: The ghosts found throughout the island, later revealed to be the trapped souls of the villagers, cannot leave the island and must forever remain in torment until the Big Bad is destroyed.

 - Apocalypse How: A minor one, but restricted specifically to the island Link crash lands on.
 You basically arrive after its all over and must pick up the pieces.